saucelabs/sauce-docs/docs/mobile-apps/supported-devices.md

 #### Passcode Usage on Public Devices
 Passcodes cannot be set on public devices.
 If your app requires authentication, you can:

-* Use our biometrics authentication feature (see [Biometric Authentication](/mobile-apps/features/biometric-authentication)).
+* Use our biometric authentication feature (see [Biometric Authentication](/mobile-apps/features/biometric-authentication)).
 * Use private devices (see [Private Device Cloud](#private-device-cloud)).

 For more information on Sauce Labs security settings, see [Security Settings for Organizations](/basics/acct-team-mgmt/org-settings).